chirpxiv/chirpxiv/README.md

 ### My Profile

 Hi!
-I'm Chirp, a software developer from the UK.
+I'm Chirp, a self-taught programmer from the UK.

 Much of my open-source work here is a means of expanding my knowledge as a programmer and learning new things!